Adam Falkner

-Adam Falkner is an American author, poet, artist, and educator.
+Adam Falkner is an American writer, poet, artist, and educator.

 Falkner is a Pushcart Prize nominee.
 His work has appeared in The New York Times, and he has been a featured performer at President Barack Obama's Grassroots Ball at the 2009 Presidential Inauguration.

 Education

 Falkner is from Ann Arbor, Michigan, and attended the University of Michigan as an undergraduate student.
 He holds a MA in English from Brooklyn College, and a PhD in English & Education from Columbia University.

 Career

 Falkner's writing and work focus on intersectional themes of race, gender, queer life and social justice education.